Lullaby or action film?

 In that case, consider talking as we - the company, including the founders.

-ell the story of someone we can all relate to.
+Or you can always tell the story of someone we can all relate to.

 Don't forget to identify: Who would pay for your solution?
 You should try to include their perspective in the story.